ygorcosta/wedeploy.com/ui/src/pages/docs/data/saving-data.md

 ## Inserting multiple data

-With the same method you're able to create multiple data instead using the method `.create` multiple times.
-You just need to use an array instead an object as the second param.
+With the same method you're able to create multiple data instead using the same method multiple times.
+You just need to use an array instead an object.

 ```javascript
 WeDeploy